Jevremovac: House of Filip Filipović

 The house at 37 Takovska Street, the House of Filip Filipović, was declared a cultural monument in 1984.
 It was a semi-detached ground floor house ("twin house"), quite common in the suburbia of Belgrade, including Palilula, at the time.
 It was built in c.
 1900.
 After 1912, a top Communist official and elected mayor of Belgrade in 1920 Filip Filipović lived in the house.
 It was declared a cultural monument only because of the historic value, not architectural one.
 By 2018 the house was completely neglected and became derelict.
 The Institute for the protection of the monuments allowed it to be demolished and for a 6-storey hotel to be built instead.
 The house was demolished in the autumn of 2018.

-However, the investor didn't follow the construction and safety laws.
+However, the investor did not follow the construction and safety laws.
 They usurped the pedestrian sidewalk and placed a 30 m tower crane on it, right above the underground waterworks grid.
 Additionally, they encased in concrete the waterworks and other communal infrastructure, walling it in into the load-bearing wall of the future building's foundation.
 After two bursts of the water pipes in December 2018, the second time right below the crane, water undermined the base of the crane which tilted.
 This became a major city news as the streets were closed, police blocked the area, neighborhood was cut from the water supplies and residents of the surrounding buildings were resettled.
 It took almost two days for the communal services to dismantle the leaning crane.
 The pipes continued to burst in the next period.